 Suicidal feelings and thoughts

 Many things can prompt suicidal feelings and thoughts.
-These can include children who:
+These can include children and young people who:

 - are experiencing abuse